 Meth affects the chemical balance in the brain and every major organ in the body.
 Because of its effects, people who abuse the drug can suffer a lot of mental and physical damage.
-It can even hinder their ability to live productive lives.
-However, some people need a more in-depth explanation about meth effects on the brain and body.
+It can even hinder their ability to live productive lives if they do not seek meth addiction treatment.
+However, some people need a more in-depth explanation of meth’s effects on the brain and body.

 How Meth Affects the Brain

-Severe abuse can also cause chemical changes in the brain.
+Severe meth abuse can also cause chemical changes in the brain.
 It alters the dopamine system, stimulating the brain to produce more of the neurotransmitter.
 The extra dopamine production makes the brain think that meth is a reward.
 With long-term use, the brain starts to rely on meth and the high level of dopamine to function properly.
+Psychological side effects of meth include the following:

-The damage that meth causes results in behavioral, cognitive, motor and other mental issues.
+Meth use causes behavioral, cognitive, motor, and other mental impairments when used in high doses.
 Meth effects alter people’s emotions and memory.
 It can make users self-absorbed, paranoid and can even cause them to hallucinate.
 People who are usually calm and gentle can become aggressive and violent.
-They can also lose their ability to pay attention, think clearly and use good judgment.
+They can also lose their ability to pay attention, think clearly, and use good judgment.

 All of these side effects and symptoms can hinder people’s ability to function in society.
 They will likely have trouble keeping their jobs and forming and sustaining relationships.